 © William Christenberry

-One of the world's leading photography galleries, Pace/MacGill has been dedicated to advancing fine art photography for 30 years.
+One of the world's leading photography galleries, Pace/MacGill has been dedicated to advancing fine art photography for over 30 years.
 Known for discovering artists, representing masters, and placing important collections and archives into major public institutions, Pace/MacGill has presented some 200 exhibitions and published numerous catalogues on modern and contemporary photography.
-Founded in 1983 by Peter MacGill, in collaboration with Arne Glimcher of Pace Gallery and Richard Solomon of Pace Editions, Pace/MacGill is located at 32 East 57th Street in New York City.
+Founded in 1983 by Peter MacGill, in collaboration with Arne Glimcher of Pace and Richard Solomon of Pace Editions, Pace/MacGill is located at 32 East 57th Street in New York City.